 Also, make sure you’re packing properly.[quote]Pack efficiently by rolling your clothes – You’d be amazed how much space you can save simply by rolling your clothes.
 Although it may seem counter intuitive, the advantage of having your clothes rolled is that you can get them in a much more compact and tighter form.
 Folding your clothes is even more ideal in backpacks because you don’t have the space to lay things flat.
 Furthermore, with the help of packing cubes, you can keep different types of rolled clothes together for quick access and organization.[/quote]

 – Will Tang, Going Awesome Places

-I’ve traveled to all kinds of places in all kinds of climates with a 50 liter bag on my pack and a smaller carry-on/day pack for my laptop, passport, and any other essentials.
+I’ve traveled to all kinds of places in all kinds of climates with a 50-liter bag on my back and a smaller carry-on/day pack for my laptop, passport, and any other essentials.
 The lighter you pack, the easier it is to move, and sometimes the less you have to pay for check-in fees.
 In fact, given their size, I don’t even usually check my bags!

 – Cailin O’Neil, Travel Yourself